Undergraduate Application Process

 - Make an appointment with the Secondary Spanish Education Advisor, Dr. Edwin M. Lamboy.

-To maintain one’s status as a secondary Spanish teacher candidate and be recommended for student teaching, a candidate must:
+To maintain one’s status as a secondary Spanish teacher candidate a candidate must:

 - Maintain a 3.0 GPA in the Spanish major.